-These are unusual economic times to say the least.
-Are you behind in mortgage payments?
+Are you behind on mortgage payments?
 Is your lender threatening foreclosure actions against you?
 Waiting on your lender to reach out to you with help is not going to improve your financial situation.
-Instead of facing a mortgage foreclose, there may be other legal and financial options available for you, such as a mortgage modification.
+Instead of facing a mortgage foreclosure, there may be other legal and financial options available for you, such as a mortgage modification.

-A hardship in terms of a mortgage modification is typically an economic hardship.
-For example, job loss, furlough, or other complications related to the loss of income may qualify as a hardship with your lender.
-During the COVID-19 Pandemic, other circumstances may qualify as an economic hardship.
+A hardship regarding a mortgage modification is typically economic.
+For example, job loss, furlough, or other complications related to the loss of income may qualify as a hardship.
+During the COVID-19 Pandemic, other circumstances may qualify as economic hardship.

 A mortgage modification will lower your monthly payments, though it may result in greater total costs for you over the lifetime of the loan.
 If you qualify for a mortgage modification, your payment reduction may be achieved through any of several methods, including:

-- Extending your repayment period: Stretching out your loan repayment over a longer period of time will reduce your monthly payments.
+Stretching out your loan repayment over a longer time will reduce your monthly payments.
 Just keep in mind that doing so may significantly increase the total amount of interest you pay over the life of the loan.
 If your situation changes and you’re able to afford a higher payment, however, you can consider refinancing to a loan with a better rate.